jmil/Bioe421_521-MicrocontrollerApplications/Lab_08--DangerShieldPart3/Lab08_A--UseTheMouse.md

 #Bioe 421/521: Microcontroller Applications
-####Instructor: Jordan Miller<br>TA: Jacob Albritton<br>github.com/jmil/Bioe421_521-MicrocontrollerApplications
+####Instructor: Jordan Miller<br>TA: Dan Sazer<br>github.com/jmil/Bioe421_521-MicrocontrollerApplications

 ##Lab 8A.
 Use the Mouse

 Upt until now, we have only used a keyboard as the human-machine interface.
 You've now mastered a huge swath of skills and knowledge behind the core of how UNIX-like machines work and how to do lots of tasks.
 Today let's plug into the graphical user interface **(GUI)** and mouse.
-We held back doing this until now for two reasons: 1) it's still often faster to use the keyboard in a terminal for most things, and 2) when things go wrong in the GUI, you might often need a keyboard to diagnose or fix problems (remember `killall` ?)
+We held back doing this until now for two reasons: 1) it's still often faster to use the keyboard in a terminal for most things, and 2) when things go wrong in the GUI, you might often need a keyboard and the **CLI** to diagnose or fix problems (remember `killall`?).

+1. Let's set the Desktop environment to be the default login on your Pi:

 		$ sudo raspi-config

-Select option `3 Enable Boot to Desktop/Scratch` then `Desktop Log in as user 'pi' at the graphical desktop`.
+Select option `Boot Options` then `Desktop Autologin Desltop GUI, automatically logged in as 'pi' user`.
 Then select **`<Finish>`** and then **`<Yes>`** to Reboot.

-Spend a bit poking around the desktop.
-Use `Epiphany` to browse the web.
-It's been optimized for Raspberry Pi.
-You can install Chrome, but it's slow.
-You can install lots of things.
-But this is a $35 computer, so don't expect too much without heavily optimized code.
+You should now boot into the Desktop environment with mouse control.

 ##Assignments